AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-interest-categories.md

 ---
 title: Mailchimp Interest Categories
-description: The Mailchimp Interest Categories destination allows you to export your account data and activate it within Mailchimp to manage contact subscription groups based on their interests and preferences.
+description: The Mailchimp Interest Categories destination allows you to export your contacts data and activate it within Mailchimp.
+The contacts can be managed as segments based on their interest category subscriptions.
 ---
 # [!DNL Mailchimp Interest Categories] connection

 [[!DNL Mailchimp]](https://mailchimp.com) *(also known as [!DNL Intuit Mailchimp])* is a popular marketing automation platform and email marketing service used by businesses to manage and talk to contacts *(clients, customers, or other interested parties)* using mailing lists and email marketing campaigns.

-[!DNL Mailchimp Interest Categories] uses [audiences](https://mailchimp.com/help/getting-started-audience/) and [groups](https://mailchimp.com/help/getting-started-with-groups/).
-Groups can be used to help organize your contacts within [!DNL Mailchimp] based on their interests and preferences and then broadcast group specific campaign emails.
+[!DNL Mailchimp Interest Categories] uses [audiences](https://mailchimp.com/help/getting-started-audience/), [groups](https://mailchimp.com/help/getting-started-with-groups/) and interest categories *(also known as group names or group titles)*.
+Each [!DNL Mailchimp] group is a list of interest categories.
+Contacts are associated with an interest category when they subscribe to one or more interest category through a signup form on your website.
+Within an audience you can also organize the contacts into groups and associate them with interest categories, these can then be used to make segments.
+You can use these segments to broadcast targeted campaign emails to the subscribed contacts.

 <!--
 Compared to [!DNL Mailchimp Tags] which you would use for internal classification, [!DNL Mailchimp Interest Categories] is meant to manage subscriptions to topics of interest that your contacts might be interested in. *Note, Experience Platform also has a connection for [!DNL Mailchimp Tags], you can check it out on the [[!DNL Mailchimp Tags]](/help/destinations/catalog/email-marketing/mailchimp-tags.md) page.*
 -->

-This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL Mailchimp batch subscribe or unsubscribe API]](https://mailchimp.com/developer/marketing/api/lists/batch-subscribe-or-unsubscribe/) endpoint.
-You can **add new contacts** or **update the information of existing [!DNL Mailchimp] contacts**, then **add or remove them from their desired groups** within an existing [!DNL Mailchimp] audience after activating them within a new segment. [!DNL Mailchimp Interest Groups] uses the selected segment names from Platform as the tag names within [!DNL Mailchimp].
+This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL Mailchimp batch subscribe or unsubscribe API]](https://mailchimp.com/developer/marketing/api/lists/batch-subscribe-or-unsubscribe/) API to create [interest categories](https://mailchimp.com/developer/marketing/api/interest-categories/)  then add contacts from each of the selected Platform segments into a corresponding interest category.
+You can **add new contacts** or **update the information of existing [!DNL Mailchimp] contacts**, then **add or remove them from their desired groups** within an existing [!DNL Mailchimp] audience after activating them within a new segment. [!DNL Mailchimp Interest Groups] uses the selected segment names from Platform as interest categories within [!DNL Mailchimp].

 [!DNL Mailchimp Interest Group] uses OAuth 2 with Authorization Code to communicate with the [!DNL Mailchimp] API.
 Instructions to authenticate to your [!DNL Mailchimp Interest Categories] instance are further below, in the [Authenticate to destination](#authenticate) section.